code-flightright/cs-javascript-fullstack/README.md

 # Javascript Fullstack Exercise

 ## The server side
 Design and implement a backend service that `GET` data from [randomuser.me](https://randomuser.me/api/?results=300&nat=de,dk,fr,gb&inc=id,gender,name,location,email,dob,picture,nat&seed=flightright).
-Group the results by `nat` and expose the new object as `/nat` endpoint so it can be used by a frontend application.
+Group the results by `nat` (nationality / country) and expose the new object as `/nat` endpoint so it can be used by a frontend application.

     https://randomuser.me/api/?results=300&nat=de,dk,fr,gb&inc=id,gender,name,location,email,dob,picture,nat&seed=flightright